smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Fixed statistics manual link (to main manual)
 * Removed leak in study area/comparison area maps (was not released on logoff)
 * Added PouchDB conflict resolution code
+* Added getJsonFile middleware call

 ## In progress (December 2017/January 2018):

-* PouchDB conflicts, extend PouchDB to base layer
+* Extend PouchDB to base layer
 * Sort popups in data viewer and diease maps

 * Generate the study setup JSON used by the web browser [this will need the missing database fields to be added, principally smoothing